Contact us about treatment for posterior capsule opacification

-YAG laser treatment is used to correct a secondary cataract which appears in around 20% of cases after surgery to remove a cataract.
+YAG laser treatment is used to correct posterior capsule opacification (PCO) which appears in around 20% of cases after surgery to remove a cataract.

-YAG laser treatment (also known as laser capsulotomy) to remove a secondary cataract using a procedure known as laser capsulotomy.
+YAG laser treatment (also known as laser capsulotomy) removes posterior capsule opacification using a procedure known as laser capsulotomy.
 The benefit of laser capsulotomy treatment is that vision will be restored to what it was after the initial cataract surgery.

 The YAG laser uses a highly concentrated beam of light to make a hole in the centre of the membrane, so restoring the vision to how it was following the initial cataract surgery.

 The operation is usually carried out as day surgery so you’ll be able to return home on the day of the operation, although you won’t be able to drive yourself.